 Note: Most Explorations are offered only once, although the faculty associated with each topic may still serve as resources for consultations, and possibly for Supporting Study independent studies.
-A few Explorations are repeated after about three years; these are marked: \ = Repeated.
+A few Explorations are repeated after about three years; these are marked: = Repeated.

-Fall 2007 Gender, Sport and Culture

-Professors Aronson and Kantar

-Spring 2008 One World and Many: Multiple Perspectives on

-Globalization\

-Professors Goldade, O'Connell and T. Wagstrom

-Fall 2008 The Chapbook Workshop\

-Professors Patterson and Rasmussen

-Spring 2009 Technological Momentum and User Voices\

-Professors Frazzini and Sadler

-Spring 2009 Art and War

-Professor Galt

-Fall 2009 Race: The Excavation of an Idea\

-Professor DeSoto

-Fall 2009 Art and Social Control\

-Professors Gremore and Whitson

-Spring 2010 Creative Writing and Asian Poetic Tradition

-Professors Hill and Lee

-Spring 2010 Globalization\

-Professors Nowak, Ortiz and T. Wagstrom

-Fall 2010 Violence and Nonviolence\

-Professors T. Wagstrom and Durant

-Fall 2010 Uncommon Knowledge

-Professors Estrada and Leibel

-Spring 2011 The Chapbook Workshop\

-Professors Patterso on and Rasmi ussen ---------------------------- -------------- -------
+Gender, Sport and Culture sors Aronson and Kantar Spring 2008 One World and Many: Multiple Perspectives on Globalization Professors Goldade, O'Connell and T. Wagstrom Fall 2008 The Chapbook Workshop Professors Patterson and Rasmussen Spring 2009 Technological Momentum and User Voices Professors Frazzini and Sadler Spring 2009 Art and War Fall 2009 Professor Galt Race: The Excavation of an Idea Professor DeSoto Fall 2009 Art and Social Control Professors Gremore and Whitson Spring 2010 Creative Writing and Asian Poetic Tradition Professors Hill and Lee Spring 2010 Globalization Professors Nowak, Ortiz and T. Wagstrom Fall 2010 Violence and Nonviolence Professors T. Wagstrom and Durant Fall 2010 Uncommon Knowledge Professors Estrada and Leibel Spring 2011 The Chapbook Workshop

-Spring 2011 The Life of the Mind Professors Bute and Hill Fall 2011 Social Evolution in the Information Age Professors Gottshalk and Luoma Fall 2011 Voices in the Wilderness: Topographies of (Self-) Discovery Professor McCarthy Spring 2012 Approaches to the Study of Gender and Sexuality Professors DeSoto and McCartan Spring 2012 Technological Momentum and User Voices Professors Frazzini and Sadler Fall 2012 Power, Propaganda and Politics: The 2012 Election Professors Filner and McCarthy Fall 2012 Social Media and Digital Identities Professors Carlson and DeJonghe Spring 2013 Art and Social Control Professors Gremore and Whitson Spring 2013 Fall 2013 Professors Frazzini and T. Wagstrom The Chapbook Workshop Professors Rasmussen and Patterson Fall 2013 Death Professor McCarthy Spring 2014 Race: The Excavation of an Idea Professor DeSoto Spring 2014 Utopian Studies Professors Atchison and Tedder Fall 2014 Categories of Identity: Making and Breaking Borders Professors Filher and McCarthy
+Professors Patterson and Rasmussen Spring 2011 The Life of the Mind Professors Bute and Hill Fall 2011 Social Evolution in the Information Age Professors Gottshalk and Luoma Fall 2011 Voices in the Wilderness: Topographies of (Self-) Discovery Professor McCarthy Spring 2012 Approaches to the Study of Gender and Sexuality Professors DeSoto and McCartan Spring 2012 Technological Momentum and User Voices Professors Frazzini and Sadler Fall 2012 Power, Propaganda and Politics: The 2012 Election Professors Filner and McCarthy Fall 2012 Social Media and Digital Identities Professors Carlson and DeJonghe Spring 2013 Art and Social Control Professors Gremore and Whitson Spring 2013 Globalization Professors Frazzini and T. Wagstrom Fall 2013 The Chapbook Workshop Professors Rasmussen and Patterson Fall 2013 Death Professor McCarthy Spring 2014 Race: The Excavation of an Idea Professor DeSoto Spring 2014 Utopian Studies Professors Atchison and Tedder Fall 2014 Categories of Identity: Making and Breaking Borders Professors Filner and McCarthy Fall 2014 Violence and Nonviolence

-Violence and Nonviolence\